Keepsie/HS-Stride-Engine-Core/README.md

-# Happenstance Stride Engine Core
+# HS Stride Engine Core

 A foundational library for Stride Engine that provides Unity-style script lifecycle, improved entity management, and essential utilities for game development.